Hariansh003/doctor-assignment/README.md

 7. **Vite Proxy**: The frontend Vite dev server proxies `/api` requests to the backend, avoiding CORS issues during development.

 ## Assumptions
 - No authentication is required (as specified in the assignment constraints)
 - Slot times are stored as ISO 8601 datetime strings
-- Consultation fees are in INR (₹)
-- Slots are 1-hour blocks
 - Once a slot is booked, it cannot be cancelled (no cancellation feature)
 - The seed data generates slots for the next 7 days with standard clinic hours (9 AM – 5 PM)

-## Screenshots

-> Screenshots can be added here after running the application.

 | Page | Description |
 |------|-------------|